Madaar49/Madaar49/README.md

 - You can reach me through the above listed social platforms..
 - Fun Fact: How about a fun question..
 [Why are chickens so funny?](https://www.youtube.com/shorts/04GBDCWiknk)

---> Feedbacks on my repos and projects are always welcome.
+--> Few of my repos are private, since they are work in progress that includes confidential data.
+But Feedbacks on my public repos and projects are always welcome.

 <!--
 **Madaar49/Madaar49** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.